mesonbuild/meson/docs/markdown/Rewriter.md

 - target (any build target, the function ID is the target name/ID)
 - project (the function ID must be `/` since project() can only be called once)

-For more information see the help output of the rewriter kwargs command.
+For more information see the help output of the rewrite kwargs command.

 ### Setting the project default options